Colegiales

 Colegiales is a barrio or district in Buenos Aires, Argentina.
 It is located between Alvarez Thomas av., Forest av., De los Incas av., Virrey del Pino st., Cabildo av., Jorge Newbery st., Crámer st. and Dorrego av.
-This neighborhood offers a vast amount of contrast and opportunities.

 There are large and tall buildings that go from the Crámer street to Avenida Cabildo and traditional houses up to three stories.
 This district has become a busy one with many pedestrians and cars on the streets.
 This neighborhood is mainly residential, with some non-residential areas like the classification yard in the north-east zone, the fairs in the south-west (where until the late 1960s there was another classification yard), and the UCA Colegiales campus in the south-east.

 History

 The history of Colegiales is the same as the barrio of Chacarita because it used to be called Chacarita de los Colegiales.
 This neighborhood had chacras and quintas (smallholdings), where the Jesuits hosted retreats with their students.
 When this order was expelled in 1767, the lands were expropriated by the Spanish Crown.
 Beginning with the government of Bernardino Rivadavia in 1826, workers and immigrants from Europe settled in the area that later became the two neighborhoods of Chacarita and Colegiales.